- Posted on: Feb 14 2018

 How is Crohn’s treated?

-After diagnosing your Crohn’s disease, treatment from the team at Ogden Gastro may involve drugs, nutritional supplements, surgery, or a combination of these treatments.
+After diagnosing your Crohn’s disease, treatment from the team at Ogden Clinic GI at McKay may involve drugs, nutritional supplements, surgery, or a combination of these treatments.
 The goal is to reduce inflammation; to relieve symptoms of pain, diarrhea, and to bleed; and to eliminate nutritional deficiencies caused by the disease.

 Posted in: Crohn’s Disease